 Notice of the City Council public meeting and the availability of the Draft Annual Plan for the 30-day public comment period was published in the Napa Valley Register on May 3, 2019.
-Copies of the ads and Annual Plan were sent to the Napa City County Library for posting.
 The Annual Plan was also posted on the City website which has a language translation feature providing translation of website information from English into ten languages, including Spanish.
-In addition, notices in Spanish were placed at local Spanish markets (La Tapatia, La Morenita, Mi Familia, Lola's Market, Economy Market, Azteca Market, Valencia Market, and Joey's Bakery), and at Puertas Abiertas Community Resource Center.
+In addition, notices in Spanish were placed at several local Spanish markets, and at Puertas Abiertas Community Resource Center.